 Benefits of hiring in India:

-- Expanding into India with International PEO puts businesses in one of the world’s fastest-growing countries, in terms of both population and GDP (7.5% in 2019).
+- Expanding into India with a Global Employer of Record puts businesses in one of the world’s fastest-growing countries, in terms of both population and GDP (7.5% in 2019).
 In fact, India’s GDP will reach between $8.4 and $10 trillion by 2030.

 - India’s diverse business sectors offer companies from all industries a chance to increase their global market share.
 Tech firms, especially, find India’s booming technology industry one of the world’s most-promising talent pools for tech skills.